 3.3.1.4.
 The floor pan shall have a surface roughness not exceeding Ra 6,3 according to ISO 4287:1997.

 3.3.1.5.
-The floor pan shall be designed so that no permanent deformation is occurring after a dynamic test of a Child Restraint System, according to this Regulation.
+The floor pan shall be designed so that no permanent deformation is occurring after a dynamic test of an Enhanced Child Restraint System, according to this Regulation.

 4. Stopping device